Marine plastic pollution: Research studies

 Another study was conducted by collecting deep-sea sediment and coral specimens between 2011 and 2012 in the Mediterranean Sea, Southwest Indian Ocean, and Northeast Atlantic Ocean.
 Of the 12 coral and sediment samples taken, all were found with an abundance of microplastics.
 Rayon is not a plastic but was included in the study due to being a common synthetic material.
 It was found in all samples and comprised 56.9% of materials found, followed by polyester (53.4%), plastics (34.1%) and acrylic (12.4%).
 This study found that the amount of microplastics, in the form of microfibres, was comparable to that found in intertidal or subtidal sediments.
 A 2017 study had a similar finding – by surveying the Rockall Trough in the Northeast Atlantic Ocean at a depth of more than 2200 meters, microplastic fibers were identified at a concentration of 70.8 particles per cubic meter.
 This is comparable to amounts reported in surface waters.
 This study also looked at micropollution ingested by benthic invertebrates Ophiomusium lymani, Hymenaster pellucidus and Colus jeffreysianus and found that of the 66 organisms studied, 48% had ingested microplastics in quantities also comparable to coastal species.
 A recent review of 112 studies found the highest plastic ingestion in organisms collected in the Mediterranean and Northeast Indian Ocean with significant differences among plastic types ingested by different groups of animals, including differences in colour and the type of prevalent polymers.
 Overall, clear fibre microplastics are likely the most predominant types ingested by marine megafauna around the globe.

 In 2020 scientists created what may be the first scientific estimate of how much microplastic currently resides in Earth's seafloor, after investigating six areas of ~3 km depth ~300 km off the Australian coast.
 They found the highly variable microplastic counts to be proportionate to plastic on the surface and the angle of the seafloor slope.
-By averaging the microplastic mass per cm3, they estimated that Earth's seafloor contains ~14 million tons of microplastic – about double the amount they estimated based on data from earlier studies – despite calling both estimates "conservative" as coastal areas are known to contain much more microplastic.
+By averaging the microplastic mass per cm3, they estimated that Earth's seafloor contains about 14 million tons of microplastic – about double the amount they estimated based on data from earlier studies – despite calling both estimates "conservative" as coastal areas are known to contain much more microplastic.
 These estimates are about one to two times the amount of plastic thought to currently enter the oceans annually.